G Exercise 05

 • Plot the resulting time series of average NDVI for each of the “Nafot”, as shown in Figure G.2.
 Hint: you can start from an empty plot using plot(..., col=NA), then add the NDVI times series using lines in for loop; see Section 6.1.3.

-• The time series of “Nafa” where the highest and lowest average NDVI were observed, during the studied period, need to be highlighted in blue and red, respectively.
+• Mark the time series of “Nafa” where the lowest average NDVI was observed, during the studied period, in red.
 The other “Nafa” should be displayed in grey.
-Don’t specific use “Nafa” indices (such as 6) or names (such as 'Golan'), instead calculate the required indices in your code.
+Don’t use “Nafa” indices or names, or any other specific values; instead calculate the required indices in your code.

-Average NDVI over time in "Nafa" polygons, "Nafa" with highest and lowest observed average NDVI are marked in blue and red, respectively
+Average NDVI over time in "Nafa" polygons, the "Nafa" with the lowest observed average NDVI is marked in red

-Figure G.2: Average NDVI over time in “Nafa” polygons, “Nafa” with highest and lowest observed average NDVI are marked in blue and red, respectively
+Figure G.2: Average NDVI over time in “Nafa” polygons, the “Nafa” with the lowest observed average NDVI is marked in red

 (50 points)